aaron1857/EEG-AlzheimerClassifier/README.md

 https://www.kaggle.com/datasets/codingyodha/largest-alzheimer-eeg-dataset

 Due to github file size limits we cannot save this file to github.
-Instead please download it locally to run the Jupyter Notebook
+Instead we reccomend using Google Colab to run the jupyter notebook, since we haven't adapted the notebook to run locally yet.

 ## Running the Project
 Our project utilized Nuxt for the frontend, but we plan on having the backend written in python since that is better suited to handle the machine learning model.